QubiPy-Labs/QubiPy/README.md

 ```

 ### How to use
-Clone the repository and run your script from the root path to avoid import issues.
+You have two ways to use QubiPy, one is by PyPi or by cloning the project from the official repository.

 To use the module, it is necessary to import some modules before :
 ```python